geekuillaume/Freader/README.md

 * Add organization on feeds with tabs / categories
 * Get back the favicon from the feed
-* Clean all CSS and removing Bootstrap / Flat UI to keep only what's used
+* Clean and remove CSS in Bootstrap / Flat UI to keep only what's used
 * Show the article directly in the application
-* Impove the design and UX in general
+* Improve the design and UX in general

 About the creator
 -----------------

-I'm [Guillaume Besson](http://besson.co/) (AKA Geekuillaume), a young and passionated French developper.
+I'm [Guillaume Besson](http://besson.co/) (AKA Geekuillaume), a young and passionate French developer.
 You can contact me on [Twitter](http://twitter.com/geekuillaume) or by [email](guillaume@besson.com).